 Hello guys, I’m sorry I skipped last week’s post and I know it has been a couple of days since my last update.
 December has definitely been kicking me in the derrière as I’ve been trying to balance work with life and Christmas travel plans.
 It was not an easy month and as you guys know I prefer to write a blogpost only when I know I have the time to post quality content rather than posting nonsenses.

 In this post I want to share my experiences, and my tips, on how I keep healthy and durable long distance relantionships with my loved ones.
-As you may know (or maybe this is new information for some of you guys) I’m Mexican and I have lived in Switzerland for almost 2.5 years now.
+As you may know (or maybe this is new information for some of you guys) I’m Mexican and I have been living in Switzerland for almost 2.5 years now.
 I know, I know, two and a half years does not seem like a SUPER long time, but it has been enough time to help me realize that family and friends are super important, they’re basically everything.

 So this post is dedicated to those people whom I miss terribly.
 These are all the lessons I have learnt in the short yet excruciatingly long time we have spent apart.

 Once you move out of your comfort zone – it may be to a different country or town, maybe a new university, or even out of your parents house– you might need to make an extra effort to get to know more people around you.
 This can depend a lot on many factors, including the country, the culture, or the language of the place you are at.
 These aspects might be different from what you are used to, but try to adjust to your new life.
 Once you open yourself up to new opportunities and create a circle of acquaintances, friends and activities, it is much much easier to stop being homesick.